njben/fedramp-iaas-webapp/README.md

-## Solution overview
+## Solution Overview

 For more information about this solution, see [
 Azure Security and Compliance Blueprint - FedRAMP Web Applications Automation](https://aka.ms/fedrampblueprint).

-## Deploy the solution
+## Deploy the Solution

 This Azure Blueprint solution is comprised of JSON configuration files and PowerShell scripts that are handled by Azure Resource Manager's API service to deploy resources within Azure. ***Note: This solution deploys to Azure Government.***

 #### Quickstart
 1. Clone or download this repository to your local workstation.

-2. Run the pre-deployment PowerShell script: azure-blueprint/predeploy/Orchestration_InitialSetup.ps1.
+2. Run the pre-deployment PowerShell script: Azure/fedramp-iaas-webapp/master/predeploy/Orchestration_InitialSetup.ps1.
 [Read more about pre-deployment.](#pre-deployment)

 3. Click the button below, sign into the Azure portal, enter the required ARM template parameters, and click **Purchase**.
 [Read more about deployment.](#deployment)

 	[![Deploy to Azure](http://azuredeploy.net/AzureGov.png)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmik-e-kim%2Ffedramp-iaas-webapp%2FSQL2017%2Fazuredeploy.json)

+4. When the deployment completes, there is a post-deployment script in the repository for registering and initiating initial backup.
+This step can be completed before or after configuring the VM environment for your solution.

 ### PRE-DEPLOYMENT

-During pre-deployment, you will confirm that your Azure subscription and local workstation are prepared to deploy the solution.
-The final pre-deployment step will run a PowerShell script that verifies the setup requirements, gathers parameters and credentials, and creates resources in Azure to prepare for deployment.
+During pre-deployment, you will confirm that your Azure Government subscription and local workstation are prepared to deploy the solution.
+The final pre-deployment step is to run a PowerShell orchestration script that verifies the setup requirements, gathers parameters and credentials, and creates resources in Azure to prepare for deployment.

-#### Azure subscription requirements
+#### Azure Subscription Requirements

 This Azure Blueprint solution is designed to deploy to Azure Government.
 The solution does not currently support Azure commercial regions.
 For customers with a multi-tenant environment, the account used to deploy must be a member of the Azure Active Directory instance that is associated with the subscription where this solution will be deployed.

-#### Local workstation requirements
+#### Local Workstation Requirements

-PowerShell is used to initiate some pre-deployment tasks.
+PowerShell is utilized to initiate pre-deployment tasks.
 PowerShell version 5.0 or greater must be installed on your local workstation.
-In PowerShell, use the following command to check the version:
+In PowerShell, use the following command to check your installed PowerShell version:

 `$PSVersionTable.psversion`

 In order to run the pre-deployment script, you must have the current Azure PowerShell AzureRM modules installed (see [Installing AzureRM modules](https://docs.microsoft.com/powershell/azure/install-azurerm-ps)).
+The pre-deployment script will verify if an AzureRM PowerShell module is installed.

-You may need to change your workstation's PowerShell execution policy (e.g., to `RemoteSigned` or `Unrestricted`).
+You may need to change your workstation's PowerShell execution policy for executing the pre-deployment script (e.g., to `RemoteSigned` or `Unrestricted`).
 Click [here](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies) for information about PowerShell execution policies and detailed instructions.

 To clone this repository using the command line, you must install a [Git client](https://git-scm.com/downloads) on your workstation.
 Alternatively, you can download the repository directly from GitHub.